sonicle/sonicle-webtop5-gate/README.md

+2022-01-24 This project has been replaced by the brand new: [webtop-gate](https://github.com/sonicle-webtop/webtop-gate)

 # Sonicle Webtop 5 build environment
 Use this to build all the WebTop 5 repositories and produce the war file for deployment.